adamdedwards/openintroduction/README.md

-# README -- For All X, Midwest Collaboration
+# For All X, Midwest Collaboration

 ## Introduction